jonnor/embeddedml/emlearn/gesture-recognition.md

 # Gesture recognition

-## Demo ideas
+## Demo idea: magic wand

 Use the magic wand project as a base.
+With Arduino Nano33 BLE Sense.
 Replicating the on-host training and on-device inference would be nice.
 See if can match performance and maybe reduce computational complexity.